-According to the latest Happy Planet Index of Costa Rica by the New Economics Foundation or NEF, the country has bested 139 others when it comes to the efficient use of resources in order to live happily.
+According to the latest Happy Planet Index of Costa Rica by the New Economics Foundation or NEF, the country has bested 139 others regarding the efficient use of resources to live happily.

 Costa Rica is then followed by the nations of Mexico and Colombia, respectively.